yuyanwang03/UPF-POO22-G102-06/Lab2/README.md

         this.lectures.add(l);
     }
 ```
-And for each of these class we added a method called *toString()* in order to return a string value that represents these classes.
+And for each of these classes we added a method called *toString()* in order to return a string value that represents these classes.

 ```java
     public String toString(){